harmony-one/h/progress/alaina-furstenberg.md

+2024-02-20 Thu: Sync with Amanda and Li, discussed the portfolio rebalancer and my task to test a variety of cross chain swaps.
+Tested cross chain swaps like coinrule and bonkbot.
+Announcement on X of Ledger update.

 2024-02-19 Wed: Animation of pump.one teaser + [teaser tweet](https://x.com/harmonyprotocol/status/1892348425905021359).
 Testing of crosschain swaps on UniswapX + Li.Fi.
 Sync with Frank on spreadsheet design.

 2024-02-18 Tue: [Thread](https://x.com/harmonyprotocol/status/1891929102128447882) on team progress.
 [Quote tweet](https://x.com/harmonyprotocol/status/1891972637770854730) from Stephen on yields.
 Sync with Theo on marketing intitiatives for upcoming product launches.